MicrosoftDocs/cpp-docs/docs/mfc/reference/cdatetimectrl-class.md

 ### Parameters

-*hFont*<br/>
+*`hFont`*\
 Handle to the font that will be set.

-*bRedraw*<br/>
+*`bRedraw`*\
 Specifies whether the control should be redrawn immediately upon setting the font.
-Setting this parameter to TRUE causes the control to redraw itself.
+Setting this parameter to `TRUE` causes the control to redraw itself.

 ### Remarks

-This member function implements the behavior of the Win32 message [DTM_SETMCFONT](/windows/win32/Controls/dtm-setmcfont), as described in the Windows SDK.
+This member function implements the behavior of the Win32 message [`DTM_SETMCFONT`](/windows/win32/Controls/dtm-setmcfont), as described in the Windows SDK.

 ### Example